amesoudi/amesoudi.github.io/content/authors/admin/_index.md

 ---

-## About me
+Welcome!
+I am Professor of Cultural Evolution at the University of Exeter’s Penryn Campus in Cornwall, UK.
+I am also President of the
+<a href="[url](https://culturalevolutionsociety.org/)">Cultural Evolution Society</a>.

-I am Professor of Cultural Evolution at the University of Exeter, UK.
-I am interested in how human culture evolved, and how culture itself evolves in our species.
-I build theoretical models, run lab experiments, and conduct analyses of real world data.
+I study **human cultural evolution**.
+I am interested in how human culture evolved, and how culture itself evolves over time.

+I use **experiments** to simulate cultural evolution in the lab.
+I get people to make and copy technological artifacts like arrowheads or handaxes, or solve problems resembling real-world challenges.
+The aim is to understand how psychological and social processes have shaped cultural change past and present.

+I construct **models** of cultural evolution.
+These explore how individual decisions (e.g. when and from whom people learn) translate into population-level patterns of cultural change.
+I have modeled cumulative technological change, copycat suicides, and the effects of migration on cultural diversity.

+I analyse **big datasets** to explain real world patterns of cultural evolution.
+Recent analyses have explored the cultural evolution of pop music, football tactics and nature documentary tweets.

+You can read more on the [Research](#research) page below, or view my [Publications](#papers).

 #### Contact: